ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcGIS-Pro/ArcGIS-Pro-References.md

     if [USER_GO_CD_1] == "V65":
         return [USER_go_ou_nm]
 ```
-If you can to show the label corresponding to the follo
+If you can to show the label corresponding to the following three GOs you can use the following code:
 ```python
 def FindLabel ([USER_GO_CD_1], [USER_go_ou_nm]):
     if [USER_GO_CD_1] == "D54":